Our website uses cookies for statistical purposes.

 Temporary residence permits for non-EU citizens

 A temporary residence permit is needed for citizens staying more than just 3 months in Portugal.
-This comes with a long-term residence visa in Portugal and residence for one year with the possibility of renewing the permit and legally stay in Portugal for the next two years.
+This comes with a long-term residence visa in Portugal and residence with the possibility of renewing the permit and legally stay in Portugal for the next two years.
 As a mandatory requirement, foreign citizens wanting to relocate to Portugal must prove they have enough funds to support the living in this country, to apply for health insurance and a work permit.
-The temporary and permanent residence permits in Portugal are issued by the Portuguese Immigration service for citizens from EU and non-EU countries.
+The temporary and permanent residence permits in Portugal are issued by the Agency for Integration, Migration and Asylum for citizens from EU and non-EU countries.
 Legal assistance should be considered by foreigners in Portugal who can rely on the support of our Portuguese attorneys.

 Students and other applicants will need to present additional documents.
 If you are interested in obtaining residency in Portugal, you can request the special help provided by our immigration team if you have decided to apply for a residence permit.